Alternative Delivery • Prescription Required

 • Localized treatment for pelvic pain and IBD

-• Alternative for patients with GI sensitivities
+• Alternative option for patients with GI sensitivities

-• Enhanced absorption and effectiveness compared to oral therapy
+• Enhanced absorption compared to oral therapy

 Why Use MBK as a Base for Low-Dose Naltrexone (LDN) Suppositories?